xxvnt4/Addition/README.rst

-The package for adding two positive integers using recursion.
+The package for adding two non-negative integers using recursion.